quicwg/base-drafts/draft-ietf-quic-qcram.md

 This specification defines QCRAM, a compression format for efficiently representing HTTP header fields, to be used in HTTP over QUIC.
-This is a variation of HPACK header compression that avoids head-of-line blocking.
+This is a variation of HPACK header compression that seeks to reduce head-of-line blocking.

 --- middle